lyonad/Useless-Invention-API/README.md

 This Python script demonstrates the art of doing something pointless but technically functional.
 It uses the [Useless Facts API](https://uselessfacts.jsph.pl/) to retrieve random facts that serve no practical purpose whatsoever.

+## Technologies Used

+- **Python**: The programming language used to build the script.
+- **requests**: A Python library for making HTTP requests to the API.
+- **Useless Facts API**: An external REST API that provides random useless facts.

 ## Requirements

 - Python 3.6+